-Dr. Hein currently shares a home in Arvada, CO with her husband, two kids, Mosley, a Boxer, and Kodi, a German Shepherd.
+Dr. Hein currently shares a home in Arvada, CO with her husband, two kids, Mosley, a Boxer, and Reese, a Nova Scotia Duck Tolling Retriever.
 When she is not providing quality veterinary care, she enjoys camping, hiking, reading, and volunteering with math groups and events through her kids' school.

 Dr. Ekstrom graduated from Ross University of Veterinary Medicine in 2002, and began her veterinary career by working in the Texas equine industry.
 After transitioning to small animal medicine, she then moved from Texas to the beautiful state of Colorado and is enjoying the many outdoor activities that Colorado offers.
 Dr. Ekstrom enjoys hiking in the mountains in all seasons, riding motorcycles in the summer, and is also an avid bronze sculptor.
-She has two cute and spunky Corgi's, Matilda and Tallulah.
+She has one spunky corgi, Matilda.

 Dr. Carrie Wang graduated from the University of Colorado at Boulder with a Bachelor of Science degree in Molecular, Cellular, and Developmental Biology.
 She then moved to Virginia to attend the Virginia-Maryland Regional College of Veterinary Medicine and graduated in 2012.
 After graduation, she completed a 1-year internship in emergency, critical care, and specialty medicine at the Regional Veterinary Referral Center in Northern Virginia.
 She then returned to Colorado and worked for several years as a general practitioner at a specialty veterinary hospital in Denver.
 Dr. Wang has professional interests in dermatology and neurology.